Why is North Carolina's 9th congressional district race still undecided?

 Breaking News Emails

-WASHINGTON — One of the final unresolved races of the 2018 midterm elections is about to enter into an uncertain phase, fueled by accusations of voter fraud allegedly driven by one suspected central character.
+WASHINGTON — One of the final unresolved races of the 2018 midterm elections has entered an uncertain phase, fueled by accusations of voter fraud.

-The exact path forward is unclear after the North Carolina State Board of Elections on Friday decided not to certify the initial results of the state’s 9th Congressional District race between Republican Mark Harris and Democrat Dan McCready, in which Harris appears to have edged McCready by 905 votes.
+The exact path forward for the state’s 9th Congressional District race is unclear after the North Carolina State Board of Elections on Friday decided not to certify the initial results between Republican Mark Harris and Democrat Dan McCready, in which Harris appears to have edged McCready by 905 votes.

 The board has not publicly discussed what it knows about the case, but its decision to leave the result open came after a three-hour closed-door hearing where the nine-member board, made up of four Democrats, four Republicans and one independent, voted 7-2 against accepting the results because of what it said were "claims of irregularities and fraudulent activities" involving absentee ballots.

-In a press conference Monday North Carolina Democratic Party chairman Wayne Goodwin called the board’s decision not to certify the results the "right move."
+In a news conference Monday, North Carolina Democratic Party chairman Wayne Goodwin called the board’s decision not to certify the results the "right move."
 Goodwin said the allegations of fraud "are incredibly serious and, if true, they outline a calculated effort to illegally undermine our free elections and to sway the election in favor of a specific candidate."

-"North Carolina voters deserve to know the truth, and as more details come to light every day, it becomes increasingly clear that a full investigation must be completed before the election can be certified."
+"North Carolina voters deserve to know the truth, and as more details come to light every day, it becomes increasingly clear that a full investigation must be completed before the election can be certified," he said.

-Ford Porter, a spokesman for Democratic Governor Roy Cooper, said the governor is likely to quickly name a replacement.
+Ford Porter, a spokesman for Gov. Roy Cooper, a Democrat, said the governor is likely to quickly name a replacement.

 Focus on Bladen County

-The allegations of unusual voting activity are focused on Bladen County, a rural area where just under 13,000 people voted in all, about 55 percent of those eligible.
-While that turnout is in line with the rest of the state, it is the anomalies found in the rate of absentee ballots returned that has raised the red flags.
+The allegations of unusual voting activity are focused on Bladen County, a rural area where just under 13,000 people voted, about 55 percent of those eligible.
+While that turnout is in line with the rest of the state, it is the anomalies found in the rate of absentee ballots that have raised red flags.

-Dr. J. Michael Bitzer, a political science professor at Catawba College in North Carolina, says the data shows that Bladen County had an absentee ballot return rate of more than seven percent, much higher than the four percent average in other counties in the district.
+J. Michael Bitzer, a political science professor at Catawba College in North Carolina, says the data shows that Bladen County had an absentee ballot return rate of more than 7 percent, compared with 4 percent average in other counties in the district.

-What's more, Dr. Bitzer said that 60 percent of the absentee ballots were cast for the Republican, the only county in the district to do so, even though only 19 percent of the mail-in absentee ballots were cast by Republicans and 39 percent by voters who didn’t identify with a party.
-That percentage would also be a major outlier considering that fewer than 40 percent of absentee voters voted Republican in every other county in the 9th congressional district.
+What's more, Bitzer said that 60 percent of the absentee ballots were cast for Harris, the only county in the district to do so, even though only 19 percent of the mail-in absentee ballots were cast by Republicans and 39 percent by voters who didn’t identify with a party.
+That percentage would also be a major outlier considering that fewer than 40 percent of absentee voters voted Republican in every other county in the 9th Congressional District.

 The central character